 By 1943, John A. Remick, Jr., had resumed living with his mother and widowed sister.
 He previously had lived in Weston.
 He was a widower, Alice (Hemingway) Remick having died in May of 1930.

 On November 21, 1944, Ethel Yerxa acquired 300 Marlborough from the trust established under her father’s will.

 John Remick and Ethel Yerxa continued to live at 300 Marlborough until about 1959.
 By 1960, John Remick had moved to an apartment at 299 Marlborough, and Ethel Yerxa had moved to an apartment at 4 Gloucester.

-By 1960, 300 Marlborough was owned by Hastings & Gautreau.
+On September 27, 1930, 300 Marlborough was acquired from Ethel Yerxa by real estate dealers Stuart H. Hastings and Joseph A. Gautreau.
 In October of 1960, they filed for (and subsequently received) permission to convert the property from a single-family dwelling into nine apartments.

-The property changed hands and in July of 1984 was purchased by Matthias B. Donelan, trustee of the Walden Realty Trust.
-In December of 1985, he converted the property into nine condominium units, the 300 Marlborough Street Condominium.
+On July 2, 1984, 300 Marlborough was acquired from Pierre de Bourgknecht by Matthias B. Donelan, trustee of the Walden Realty Trust.
+On December 8, 1985, he converted the property into nine condominium units, the 300 Marlborough Street Condominium.

-Matthias Donelan retained ownership of all nine condominium units until October of 1993, when they were purchased by Roy E. Mabrey, Jr., trustee of the Hat Trick Realty Trust.
+Matthias Donelan retained ownership of all nine condominium units until October 22, 1993, when they were purchased by Roy E. Mabrey, Jr., trustee of the Hat Trick Realty Trust.

 The units changed hands and on October 6, 2011, were acquired by real estate dealer Edward J. Tutunjian, trustee of the Adams Street Realty Trust.
 On December 29, 2011, he transferred the property to the Bedros LLC, of which he was the manager of record.